Ken-Blooket-hacks/Ken_Blookethacks/README.md

 How to use all cheats at once:
 Click on the link to open school cheats: https://schoolcheats.net/blooket/
-You may also like Gbasil, I dropped the link below: https://www.gbasil.dev/blooket
+You may also like Gbasil, I dropped the link here: https://www.gbasil.dev/blooket